Request to Join

 Jeanmarie Perrone, MD, FACMT is the Director of the Division of Medical Toxicology and is a Professor of Emergency Medicine at the Perelman School of Medicine at the University of Pennsylvania.
 She attends clinically caring for patients in the Emergency Department and is a consultant toxicologist for the Philadelphia Poison Center.
 She has won numerous teaching and mentoring awards for her role with students and residents in emergency medicine and has been inducted into the Penn Medicine Academy of Master Clinicians.
 Her most recent efforts have focused on addressing the opioid epidemic and educating providers to scale back opioid prescribing and to engage patients with opioid use disorder into treatment from the ED and the hospital.
 She has lectured nationally and internationally and published in NEJM and JAMA.
 She has served on several pivotal FDA Drug Safety Advisory Committees identifying efforts to limit the epidemic of prescription drug abuse.

 Jianguo Cheng, MD, PhD, is Professor of Anesthesiology and Director of the Cleveland Clinic Multidisciplinary Pain Medicine Fellowship Program.
-He is the President of American Academy of Pain Medicine (AAPM) and immediate past Chair of the US Section of World Institute of Pain.
-He has recently been appointed to the US Department of Health and Human Services (HHS) Pain Management Best Practices Inter-agency Task Force (PMTF) to propose updates to best practices and issue recommendations that address gaps or inconsistencies for managing chronic and acute pain.
+He is immediate Past President of American Academy of Pain Medicine (AAPM) and immediate past Chair of the US Section of World Institute of Pain.
+He is a member of the US Department of Health and Human Services (HHS) Pain Management Best Practices Inter-agency Task Force (PMTF) to propose updates to best practices and issue recommendations that address gaps or inconsistencies for managing chronic and acute pain.
+Dr. Cheng serves in the National Academy of Medicine Action Collaborative on Countering the US Opioid Epidemic.
 Dr. Cheng is also a member of the Centers for Medicare & Medicaid Services (CMS) Expert Work Group (EWG) to develop, specify, and maintain clinical quality measures.
 As a clinician, Dr. Cheng was recognized by Best Doctors in America (Best Doctors Inc.), 70 Best Pain Management Physicians in the US (Becker's ASC Review), and Top Doctors (International Association of Anesthesiologists).
 As a physician investigator, Dr. Cheng has directed basic, translational, and clinical investigations of stem cells, opioid tolerance, and chronic pain.
 His research is supported by research grants from the National Institutes of Health (NIH), the Department of Defense, and other funding agencies.
 He has published more than 250 articles including investigations on opioid tolerance and neuropathic pain.
-As an educator, Dr. Cheng has published two textbooks <Fundamentals of Pain Medicine> (Springer-Nature) <Neuropathic Pain: A Case-based Approach to Practical Management> (Oxford University Press) and has given more than 150 lectures/presentations world-wide.
-He has trained more than 150 clinical pain fellows and postdoctoral research fellows.
+As an educator, Dr. Cheng has published two textbooks <Fundamentals of Pain Medicine> (Springer-Nature) <Neuropathic Pain: A Case-based Approach to Practical Management> (Oxford University Press) and has given more than 160 lectures/presentations world-wide.
+He has trained more than 160 clinical pain fellows and postdoctoral research fellows.
 In addition, Dr. Cheng has played active leadership roles in the Association of University Anesthesiologists (AUA), American Board of Anesthesiology (ABA), American Society of Anesthesiologists (ASA), and American Academy of Regenerative Medicine.
 He has served as Senior Editor, Associate Editor, and Section Editor for the scientific journals of “Pain Medicine”, “Pain Practice”, and “Pain Physician”.
 Dr. Cheng was trained in Pain Medicine at Harvard University (Fellowship at Massachusetts General Hospital), Surgery and Anesthesiology at University of Louisville (Residency), Neurology at the Qingdao University, and Neurosciences at the University of Guelph (PhD, Biophysics), University of Manitoba, and University of Alberta.

 Alison Rapoport, MD, joined the Division of Infectious Diseases at Cambridge Health Alliance in 2017.
 She is also an Instructor in Medicine at Harvard Medical School.
 She completed her infectious diseases fellowship at Beth Israel Deaconess Medical Center and her internal medicine residency and chief resident year at Cambridge Health Alliance.
 Her research interests focus on the intersections between substance use disorders and infectious diseases.